-Discover Sunderland’s fascinating history in one place.
+Discover Sunderland’s fascinating history in one place at Sunderland Museum and Winter Gardens.
 With a collection dating back to 1846 there are plenty of surprises at Sunderland Museum & Winter Gardens.
 Perhaps the most famous object of all is Wallace the Lion.

-Wallace was part of a touring wild animal show which visited Sunderland during the 1800's with the then famous African tamer Martini Maccomo.
+Wallace was part of a touring wild animal show which visited Sunderland during the 1800’s with the then famous African tamer Martini Maccomo.
 When he died, some years later Wallace the lion, came into the Museum’s collection and remains one of the most popular exhibits.
-Over 135 years later, he’s still here…posing for selfies!
+Over 135 years later, he’s still here at Sunderland Museum and Winter Gardens…posing for selfies!

 You’ll also find hundreds of other amazing objects like the first Nissan car to roll off the production line at their Sunderland factory in 1986.
 Galleries cover the shipbuilding, glass and pottery making industries the Anglo-Saxon period and many other aspects of the city’s past.

 The Art Gallery shows a significant collection of the works of LS Lowry an artist who spent lots of time in Sunderland.
 The temporary exhibition and events programme mean that there is always something new and exciting to see and do for all the family.